On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

-Let us call $C^{\Cyc}$ and $C^{\Div(m)}$ the average densities of primes of cyclic reduction and $m$-divisibility, respectively. \end{Remark}
+Thus, we refer to $C^{\Cyc}$ and $C^{\Div(m)}$ as the average densities of primes of cyclic reduction and $m$-divisibility, respectively. \end{Remark}

-In this paper, we are going to add a congruence class condition to \thmref{BSsummary} in order to study whether there is a statistical bias of these primes over congruence classes.
-Fix coprime integers $n$ and $k$.
+In this paper, we extend \thmref{BSsummary} by incorporating a congruence class condition and investigating whether a statistical bias exists in the distribution of these primes across different congruence classes.
+Fix a positive integer $n$ and let $k$ be coprime to $n$.
 Define